Why Everyone Is Googling for “Mosque which Serve Biryani for Iftar” in Bangladesh (A Satirical Look at a Ramadan Trend)

 - And apparently… food influencers.

-If a mosque serves good biryani consistently, its reputation spreads quickly.
+If a mosque serves good biryani consistently, its news spreads quickly.

 In digital terms, it gains: